-Cervical mucus monitoring is one of the best-known techniques used to track peak fertility.
-If you are trying to conceive, tracking the changes in your cervical mucus may help you identify your fertile window so that you can accurately time intercourse and get pregnant faster!
+Cervical mucus monitoring is one of the techniques used to track your cycle and get pregnant.
+If you are trying to conceive, tracking the changes in your cervical mucus may help you identify your fertile window so that you can accurately time intercourse.

 What is cervical mucus?